Trecopie/random-anime/README.md

 # random-anime
-It will be a discord bot who can give random anime.
 Hello,Konichiwa
 My name is trecopie and My hobbies are programming, anime and music.
+It will be a discord bot who can give random anime.
-I want to creat a discord bot who can give random anime images.
+I want to create a discord bot who can give random anime images.